Englyn-Alikes

 2025-12-25

-Dead cities spill their guts— middens, confess!— And in expressive rot, Old carrion museums rut.
+Dead cities spill their guts— middens, confess!— And in the babble-rot, Old carrion museums rut.

 -